Khushigupta990/Student-Survey/README.md

+Here’s your content rewritten as a clean, GitHub-ready README.md with bold headings, comments, and proper formatting:

+---

 📊 Student Survey Data Analysis Project

 📌 Overview

 This project analyzes student survey data using Python.
-It performs data cleaning, visualization, and statistical analysis to generate insights about students' study habits, motivation, and preferences.
+It includes data cleaning, visualization, and statistical analysis to generate meaningful insights about students' study habits, motivation, and preferences.

+---

 🚀 Features

-Data cleaning and preprocessing using pandas Visualization using matplotlib
+Data cleaning and preprocessing using pandas

+Data visualization using matplotlib

+Analysis of:

+Nominal Data

+Ordinal Data

+Ratio Data

+Statistical summary:

+Mean

+Median

+Mode

+Standard Deviation

+Correlation

-Analysis of Nominal, Ordinal, and Ratio data Statistical summary (Mean, Median, Mode, Standard Deviation, Correlation) Interactive charts and dashboard
+Interactive charts and dashboard

 Automatic export of charts as images

+---

 🛠️ Technologies Used

 Python

 pandas

 numpy

 matplotlib

 Google Colab

+---

 📂 Dataset

-The dataset is a CSV file containing:
+The dataset is a CSV file containing the following fields:

 Learning method

 Device used for study

-Semester/year
+Semester / Year

 Satisfaction level

 Motivation level

 Study hours

 Number of subjects

+---

 ▶️ How to Run the Project

 🔹 Option 1: Google Colab (Recommended)

+# Step 1: Open notebook in Google Colab
+# Step 2: Run all cells

+# Upload file
+from google.colab import files uploaded = files.upload()

+# Continue execution to see results

+Steps:

-Open the notebook in Google Colab
+1. Open the notebook in Google Colab

-Click Runtime → Run All
+2. Click Runtime → Run All

-Upload your CSV file when prompted
+3. Upload your CSV file when prompted

-View charts and download outputs
+4. View charts and download outputs

+---

 🔹 Option 2: Run Locally

-Step 1: Install dependencies
+✅ Step 1: Install Dependencies

 pip install pandas numpy matplotlib

-Step 2: Modify file input
+✅ Step 2: Modify File Input

 Replace this: